 how to live, travel and explore the world from your van

-Construction Details Vanabode™ Interior
+Construction Details Vanabode Interior

 The following pictures and details are to be used in conjunction with the Vanabode - happily camp, travel, and live forever on $20 a day book.
 You need the book in order to understand this page.

-The Bed is a super high quality pillow top mattress purchased from a normal retail store and then mounted on a sheet of 3/4" plywood supported by 2"4" studs sitting atop 2 commercial gray storage cabinets.
+The Bed is a super high quality pillow top mattress purchased from a normal retail store and then mounted on two sheets of 3/4" plywood supported by 2"4" studs sitting atop 2 commercial gray storage cabinets.
 The van is 6 feet wide on the inside as long as you do not install interior sidewalls.
 The pegboard shown here did not work well and took up more space inside.
 I removed it.
 The bare metal is roomier and simpler.

 living in a van picture